 Unless otherwise noted, the Scripture quotations contained herein are from the New Revised Standard Version Bible, Copyright © 1989, Division of Christian Education of the National Council of the Churches of Christ in the U.S.A., and are used by permission.
 All rights reserved.

-For Further Exploration: Read Israel’s Responsibility for its Predicament (Ezekiel 18) from the Theology of Work Bible Commentary.
+For Further Exploration: Read Work, Worship, and the Environment (Haggai 1:1-2:19; Zechariah 7:8-14) from the Theology of Work Bible Commentary.

 Author: Theology of Work Project